-The drilling program is planned around the western and northern margins of the San Jorge salar where a TEM geophysical survey confirmed the presence of brine extending away from the salar edge.
+Following the receipt of all necessary approvals Greenwing will shortly commence a drilling program around the western and northern margins of the San Jorge salar where a TEM geophysical survey confirmed the presence of brine extending away from the salar edge.

-Three diamond holes to the bedrock depth (estimated to be around 400m) are planned, with the objective of confirming the lithium concentration and porosities and obtaining initial information about different types of host lithologies.
+Three diamond holes to the bedrock depth (estimated to be around 400m) are planned, with the objective of confirming the lithium concentration and obtaining initial information about different types of host lithologies.